Want to join our team?

 Key Responsibilities include:

-• Providing technical theatre services under the guidance of the Technical Coordinators and Duty Technicians.
+• Deliver professional technical theatre services across lighting, audio, vision and staging under the direction of the Technical Duty Supervisor and Duty Technician.

 About You

-• It would be preferred but not essential for applicants to have a Tertiary level certification in technical theatre, live performance, or a related field.
+• Tertiary level certification in technical theatre, live performance, or related field, or relevant industry experience.

 • Understanding of design principles (lighting, sound, vision, staging), technical skills in equipment setup and operation, and knowledge of various theatre equipment and applications.